 - In comparison, P2P investments have less volatility and higher returns.
 They can provide returns in 16% – 25% p.a. range.
 An investor can select returns depending on his risk appetite.

 #2 – P2P lending is regulated

 In India, P2P lending platforms are classified as non-banking financial companies and are being regulated by the RBI. unlike other avenues of investments – such as cryptocurrencies.
-The investment and returns can also be audited.
+Peer to Peer lending and returns can also be audited.

 #3 – Easy and 100% Hasslefree

 Leading P2P Lending platforms readily provide the risk – return profiles of each loan helping the investors make simple and easy decisions.
 Also, the process is hassle free and investment can be made at the click of mouse, similar to purchasing stocks or mutual funds.
 The whole process is digital, auditable and fully transparent.

 #4 – Focus on High Quality Loans

 Loans tend to be thoroughly scrutinized on 50+ parameters, including CIBIL score.
 Borrowers’ credit history as well as digital footprint is meticulously analysed on several parameters such as financial capacity, repayment intent, social media score, relationship with peers etc. Physical verification is also undertaken in most of the cases to doubly ensure quality.

 In an unfortunate case of default, Peer-to-Peer lending platforms may also provide recovery and collection services as well.
 They also provide principal protection which may help the investors recover their capital.